brunsviga13rk/thesis/src/modelling.typ

 which parts are metallic.
 This value should ideally be either zero or one as mixed dielectric and metallic surfaces are rather rare to come by.
 Roughness is the anti-proportional equivalent to glossiness, determining the blurring of the specular part observed in both dielectric and metallic surfaces.
-A normal map is applied in addition in order to boost macro level bumps on the surface without having to include such displacement in the triangular geometry.
-This works by adding the tangent normal stored in the normal map on top of each of the faces normal vector @BlenderBook @BlenderManual_PrincipledBSDF.
+@figure:shading-properties shows the effect three material properties: metalic (above), roughness (below) and base color rendered directly in Blenders path tracing engine Cycles.
+Detailed explanation of Blenders material properties can be found at @BlenderManual_PrincipledBSDF.

 #figure(
     box(inset: (bottom: 0.5cm), grid(